HGH Therapy – What It Means for Adults

 Patients concerned about the potential unwanted effects of hormonal replacement can take several steps to protect their health, such as:

 - Reliance on the guidance of a certified, experienced endocrinologist throughout the entire course of therapy, from beginning to end.
 Each step of the process must be carefully monitored: initial testing and physical examinations to screen for risk factors, ongoing consultation throughout the months of therapy to monitor for the development of adverse effects, and follow-up visits to determine the effectiveness of the treatment.
 Never attempt to self-administer therapy.

-- Utilization of high-quality somatropin for injection (more on FDA-approved brands later).
+- Utilization of high-quality somatropin for injection (more on medically approved brands later).

 - Comprehensive blood panels prior to and during therapy.

 - During the initial screening process, offering complete transparency to the provider in terms of disclosing underlying/pre-existing conditions described earlier that may negatively affect the outcome of therapy.

 The most important aspect of risk-mitigation strategy, which cannot be emphasized enough, is deference to the guidance of an expert who understands the potential consequences of hormonal therapies and takes steps to prevent them before they become larger issues.